top of page

 Under Section 196 of the Motor Vehicles Act:

-• Fine up to ₹2,000 and/or 3 months imprisonment for first offence.
+• Fine up to ₹2,000 and/or 3 months imprisonment for the first offence.

 • Fine up to ₹4,000 and/or imprisonment for repeat offences.